Quick guide Tap to collapse / expand

 By embracing play based learning, we help children with autism and other neurodivergent traits to thrive socially, emotionally, and cognitively.
 These are not children who need to be “fixed” but children who need to be understood, supported, and celebrated.

-Listen & Learn More
+Listen and Learn More

 By Heather Welch, General Manager, Edx Education UK & Author of Happy Children Play